govuk-one-login/mobile-id-check-async/backend-api/docs/addingTxmaEvents.md

 # How to add new TxMA events to the Async Backend

-This guide shows you how to add a new TxMA event to the Async Backend.

-There are a few steps you will need to follow to ensure new events are added correctly and are available for testing.
+This guide provides steps for adding a new TxMA event to the Async Backend to ensure it is registered, added to the correct files, and is available for testing.

 ## Process

-### Register event
+### 1. Register event

 Follow this guide to register an new TxMA event:

 https://github.com/govuk-one-login/event-catalogue/blob/main/README.md

-### Update Dequeue validation
+### 2. Update Dequeue validation

 Once the event is registered, update the Dequeue Lambda validation by adding the new event to the relevant array in the [`getEvents`](../../test-resources/src/functions/dequeue/getEvent.ts)